President Trump and senators were briefed by the Pentagon on UFO sightings

 When someone in the Navy spots some flying object that they can’t quite identify, they are reported to what The New York Times calls the “Pentagon’s shadowy” program, the Advanced Aerospace Threat Identification Program, which listens to their story, analyzes the radar data, and video footage and then buries their findings in the sub-basement of the FBI (or so we’ve been led to believe by TV and Blink-182).
 In another story in The Times, one military intelligence official who ran the program called the Navy’s UFO sightings “a striking series of incidents.”

 Politico thinks the government’s newfound interest in UFOs isn’t due to a recent X-Files marathon in the Congressional office buildings, but because of that 2017 story in the Times about the Defense Department’s secretive program and the UFO encounters they have investigated, followed by another report in May.
 The stories include reports like when a pilot and his wingman were spooked by something that looked “like a sphere encasing a cube” zipping past the cockpit.
-Or the time in 2004, where two fighter pilots from the U.S.S.
-Nimitz, were flying 100 miles off the coast of San Diego and found a large underwater object that was “much larger than a submarine,” and a second “wingless, white” and “oblong” object that hovered 50 feet above the water and moved erratically.
+Or the time in 2004, where two fighter pilots from the USS Nimitz were flying 100 miles off the coast of San Diego and found a large underwater object that was “much larger than a submarine,” and a second “wingless, white” and “oblong” object that hovered 50 feet above the water and moved erratically.
 (You can watch the video of the encounter here, Scully.)

 Politico reports that the UFO sightings are a hot topic on Capitol Hill, with one former government official saying, “There are people coming out of the woodwork.”
 Maybe they should plan an X-Files marathon after all.